 When I think back to 22-year-old Femme, I’m thinking of a completely different life with completely different obligations.
 Sure, I had a job where I worked 40 hours a week.
 Then I’d come home and sometimes hustle a little bit, but mostly I had time to do whatever the heck I wanted.
 In this lifestyle time frame, I had the time to take on the most Herculean of tasks: starting a blog.

 Fast forward six to seven years.
 It’s not just me, anymore.
-I still work full-time, but also have children, one of whom has special needs.
-My husband and I have to shuttle them around and give all that extra love and care at home.
+I still work full-time, but also have children.
+I have to shuttle them around and give all that extra love and care at home.
 It’s rewarding, but it doesn’t leave time for much else.

 Except that there is much else.
-He’s in school.
 I have to fight with insurance at least once a year to keep my kids on their plan (which could be a full-time job in and of itself.)
+Then I get to battle invalid insurance claim denials a few times a year.
 Some of our family lives in a food desert, so we help out every once in a while with transportation to the store.

-None of these things are bad or anything we begrudge doing.
-But they are obligations outside of ourselves.
+None of these things are bad or anything I begrudge doing.
+But they are obligations outside of myself.
 Twenty-two year old Femme had to deal with none of it.
 There was so much time for hustle.

 Maybe you’re twenty-two and have a lot more obligations than I did.
 Maybe you’re my age and have a lot less.
 Age is irrelevant.
 The point is, we never know what’s going on in someone’s life, and just because they don’t have the spare time to dedicate towards extraneous work-related endeavors doesn’t mean we should pass judgement.
 That includes not passing judgement on ourselves.